 Chief Operating Officer, National History Academy

 Michelle Burrelli is the Chief Operating Officer of the National History Academy and the Journey Through Hallowed Ground National Heritage Area.
-Michelle holds a B.A. in Art History from the University of Illinois and a Master’s degree in Museum and Gallery Studies from the University of St Andrews, Scotland.
-She has been with the Journey since 2010 and held positions ranging from Director of Regional and Strategic Partnerships to Director of the National Heritage Area to, now, COO.
-Michelle has been involved in every program and initiative the Journey has run over the past eight years, and is excited to play a major role in creating the National History Academy.
+Michelle holds a B.A. in Art History from the University of Illinois and a Master’s degree in Museum and Gallery Studies from the University of St Andrews.
+She has been with The Journey since 2010 and has built relationships with partner historic sites as the Director of Regional and Strategic Partnerships, managed the National Heritage Area program as the Director of the National Heritage Area, and, now as COO, manages all daily operations for the organization.
+Michelle has been involved in the development and implementation of many educational, tourism and preservation/conservation initiatives, and is excited to play a major role in creating the National History Academy.

 Chairman of the Board of Trustees, Journey Through Hallowed Ground National Heritage Area

 Mr. Haney is an attorney, previously served as in-house counsel to Jack Kent Cooke and co-executor of his estate, and formerly as President and COO of Salamander Farms.
 He currently serves as a founding board member of the Jack Kent Cooke Foundation and on the board of the Gettysburg Foundation.
 Originally from Topeka, Kansas, he holds a LLM in Tax from Georgetown University and a JD from Washburn University school of Law.
 He received his BS in Hotel Administration from the Cornell School of Hotel Administration.
 Stuart and his wife, Paula, have lived in Northern Virginia since 1983, and currently reside in Leesburg, VA with their son, Colton.